telemetryjet/telemetryjet-docs/content/cli/guides/installation/_index.md

     title: "Installation"
 ---

-The TelemetryJet CLI is available on a variety of Linux platforms, macOS and Windows 10.
+The TelemetryJet CLI, `jet`, is available on a variety of Linux platforms, macOS and Windows 10.
 The CLI is distributed using platform-specific methods; see the platform-specific pages for individual instructions.

 The CLI binaries are also available as static files for manual installation from the [TelemetryJet Download Server](https://downloads.telemetryjet.com/builds/cli/).